 Health advice is to:

-Dr Wood added: “Being careful in warm weather doesn’t mean you can’t have fun, it just means there aren’t any painful repercussions or burns for you to have to deal with when the sun goes down.
+Dr Wood added: “We want everyone to enjoy this lovely weather without having painful repercussions or burns for you to have to deal with when the sun goes down.

 “Tanning is a temptation – particularly for teenagers – but skin cancer is the UK’s most common cancer, with malignant melanoma being the most deadly form.